Macker85/finding-football/README.md

 Although no code was taken directly, I did get some help in the following

-    - Footer - done in co-ordination with the 'Love Running' project steps
+    - Footer - Done in co-ordination with the 'Love Running' project steps
-    - Form - https://www.w3schools.com/html/html_forms.asp - Layout guidlines used
+    - Form - https://www.w3schools.com/html/html_forms.asp - Layout guidelines used